 Ledra and Leucusia: two towns in central Cyprus, modern Nicosia.

-Cyprus is dominated by two chains of mountains: the Kyrenia or Pentadaktylos in the northeast and the Troodos in the southwest.
-In between is the plain of the river Pediaeus.
-The upper part of this valley, where the mountain chains come closest, must have been the site of an ancient kingdom named Ledra.
+Cyprus is dominated by two chains of mountains: the Pentadaktylos in the northeast and the Troodos in the southwest.
+In between is the Mesaoria, the plain of the river Pediaeus.
+The upper part of this valley, where the two mountain chains come closest, must have been the site of an ancient kingdom named Ledra.
 It is mentioned for the first time in an Assyrian text, in which king Esarhaddon (r.680-669 BCE) records the tribute he had received from the kings of Cyprus, including one U-na-sa-gu-su šar mat Li-di-ir, “Onasagas, king of the land Ledra”.note[Esarhaddon, Prism B, 3.]

 The oldest archaeological finds in the area date back to the mid-third millennium BCE, at the turn of the Chalcolithic and the Early Bronze Age.
 Late Bronze Age objects have been discovered on a hill named Leontari, some 6½ kilometers southeast of the historical center of modern Nicosia.
 Leontari is a platform of about 200 x 300 meters, with a small cemetery.
 At the end of the nineteenth century, ruins from an unspecified period were still visible.
 Another cemetery has been identified near the Ayia Paraskevi church, halfway between Leontari and Nicosia.